arkona-technologies/telemetry-template/README.md

 ## Contributing

 Feel free to contribute by submitting issues or pull requests.
-Your feedback is valuable to us!
+Your feedback is much appreciated!